 2.1 The Third Schedule of the ANR-91 lists broadly the reportable safety matters.
-The following provides some examples of such matters.
+The following provides some examples of such incidents found in Paragraph 1(b) of the Third Schedule of the ANR-91.
+The examples provided are non-exhaustive.
+If any doubt exists as to whether an incident classifies as a reportable safety matter, the incident should be reported to CAAS regardless.

-&lt;sup>2 SAIRS - Singapore Aviation Accident / Incident Reporting System.
+2 SAIRS - Singapore Aviation Accident / Incident Reporting System.